 Other CNS depressants

 People who combine CNS depressants with Xanax may experience an increased action of the benzodiazepine.
-The additive side effects from different drugs can cause CNS depression, including sedation and drowsiness.
+The additive side effects from different drugs can cause CNS depression, including symptoms such as sedation and drowsiness.

 CNS depressants include: